seung-lab/crackle/README.md

 Crackle improves upon Compresso by replacing the bit-packed boundary map with a "crack code" and also uses 3D information to reduce redundancy in labels using "pins".
 Like Compresso, Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.

-Based on preliminary experiments, it seems likely that the output of Crackle will be in the ballpark of 2x to 3x smaller than Compresso.
+Based on preliminary experiments, it seems likely that the output of Crackle will be in the ballpark of 50\% to 60\% the size of Compresso.
 The second stage compressed Crackle file will likely be about 80% the size of the equivalent Compresso file.

 ## Boundary Structure: Crack Code